-An alternative user-interface is available to Ghost users using OpenTx build 2.3.12.
+An alternative user-interface is available to Ghost users using OpenTx build 2.3.11 (official, or IRC synced build).

 This mirrors the Ghost menu system on the radio's LCD, and avoids the need to keep turning the radio around.